Mirlan-code/Time-Table-Scheduling/README.md

 #### Backend

-To generate executable .jar file you need to perform following steps:
+To generate the executable .jar file you need to perform the following steps:

 1. Clone repository
 ```